A beat switch in a song can be an amazing thing.

 In many ways, 2012’s R.A.P.
 Music was the first Run The Jewels album, and Killer Mike and El-P’s unbridled chemistry was on full display on “Don’t Die.”
 This song has three beat switches, each separated by short breathers (if you can call them that), and each becoming more intense and deranged than the one before.
 By the end, you feel like you’ve just taken a spin class on bath salts while listening to Public Enemy on full volume.
 El-P’s beat switches don’t necessarily take “Don’t Die” in new directions—they’re more like changing gears while doing 100 on the highway—but why would you want to make a turn when Killer Mike is rapping like this?

 (P.S.
-The list ending at the letter "k" is purely coincidental.
+The list ending with the letter "k" is purely coincidental.
 I didn't forget the rest of the alphabet).